junxit/us-congress-bills-113/metadata.md

 - 2014-01-14 — Introduced in Senate
 - 2014-01-14 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
 - 2014-01-14 — Sponsor introductory remarks on measure.
 (CR S327-328, S329)
+- 2014-04-09 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2014-09-15 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller with an amendment in the nature of a substitute.
+With written report No. 113-255.
+- 2014-09-15 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller with an amendment in the nature of a substitute.
+With written report No. 113-255.
+- 2014-09-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 563.